muhammmad-al/Data_Structure_Implementations/Automated_Music_Genre_Classification_Model/README.md

 - **extract_features**: Extract audio features from an audio file.
 - **preprocess_and_predict**: Preprocess audio file and predict its genre.
 - **load_and_evaluate_individual**: Load the trained model and evaluate individual audio files.

+## Google Colab Notebook

+This project is designed to be run on Google Colab, leveraging the GTZAN dataset for music genre classification.
+The dataset is loaded from Google Drive, and the entire workflow, including data preprocessing, model training, and evaluation, is implemented in the notebook.